 In my opinion, it looks like Cool Math Games was created strictly for monetization purposes.
-After spending some more time on the site, it would appear that the developers were more focused on creating games that would attract students and keep them wanting to come back rather than created games with the intent to educate.
+After spending some more time on the site, it would appear that the developers were more focused on creating games that would attract students and keep them wanting to come back, rather than publishing curriculum tied games intended to educate.

 With several million users per month and dozens of ads across the page… it seems like they have done a great job at accomplishing this feat!

-However, from an educational standpoint, we’re not convinced that this website does no better at helping students with their math skills and an x-box video game does.
+However, from an educational standpoint, we’re not convinced that this website does any better at helping students with their math skills than their video game system already does.

 With that said, you might remember this from our article, “How To Get Your Teenager Motivated“:

 “Playing video games has positive cognitive, motivational, emotional and social benefits.
 Specifically, playing video games can increase problem-solving skills, enhance creativity and help teens tolerate failure.
 Not to mention, they are fun and can improve general well-being.” – Uriah Guilford, MFT.

 Therefore, I am not declaring this site to be “bad” for students.
-In fact, based on my research video games can have a positive effect!
-The key take-away here is that, due to the lack of curriculum focus, for the most part spending time on this website would be about as effective at teaching math as having your student play video games on their console.
+In fact, based on my research, video games can have a positive effect!
+The key take-away here is that, due to the lack of curriculum focus, for the most part, spending time on this website would be about as effective at teaching math as having your student play video games on their console.

-Let’s dive into the ten navigation sections to help you better understand how to navigate and best use this website.
+Let’s start by taking a look at the ten navigation sections!
+These are here to help you better understand how to navigate and best use this website.

 - All Games A-Z

 Jump to the end of the article to see the summary and what sections I believe are the best for your student to gain value… and which ones are just a waste of time!

-PS: If you want to stop the ads and unlock game levels you can start a free 7-day trial and then only pay $5.00 per month.
+PS: If you want to stop the ads and unlock game levels, you can start a free 7-day trial; then, only pay $5.00 per month.
 Cancel anytime.
 Learn more by clicking here.